LayoutXML/Twelveish/README.md

 * Version code: number of commits to this repository

 * Version name: 1.0.x, where x is the release number -1.

+Phone/companion app (module "phone") follows the same versioning except that the version code is always smaller by 1.

 ## Privacy policy